Boluwatifeolaa/LITA_PROJECT_DOCUMENTATION/README.md

 ### Project Overview
 ---
-This project is to give details about how i analysed trans.
+This project is to give details about the two data i worked with for my project which are Sales data and customer data.
+By analysing the aspect of sales data and customer data, to identify the trends, sales overview, top-performing products, and regional breakdowns.

 ### Data Sources
 ---
-The primary data source of data used here is CSV file and this is an open source data that can be freely downloaded from an open source online such as kaggle or any other data repository site
+The primary data source of data used here is "sales_data.csv" and "customer_data.csv" and this is an open source data that can be freely downloaded from an open source online such as kaggle or any other data repository site

 ### Tools Used
 ---